-Many people with mental health disorders often suffer in silence.
+Many people with mental health conditions often suffer in silence.
 They keep their condition to themselves until it is too late.
 Yet, studies have shown that early treatment can improve the progress of recovery for these people.
 However, late detection or delaying treatment can cause the condition to worsen.
 So, why do those with mental health issues delay seeking treatment?

 Often, it is due to the fear of rejection and ridicule by society.
 The stigma of mental illness is perpetuated in the form of belittlement, discrimination, stereotyping and labeling of people with mental illness.
-Some people believe that those who suffer from mental illness are dangerous and unpredictable and should be institutionalised.
-Often these perceptions are fuelled by media reports of violence involving mental patients who caused physical harm on their family members or the community.
+Some people believe that those who suffer from mental illness are dangerous, unpredictable and should be institutionalised.
+Often these perceptions are fuelled by media reports of violence involving mental patients who caused physical harm to their family members or the community.
 These media reports reinforce a negative perception of people with mental illness, hence, sidelining them as outcasts of society.

-Talk to your doctor or healthcare professionals about your condition to learn how to manage your mental illness.
+Talk to your doctor or healthcare professionals about your condition to learn how to manage your mental condition.
 Surround yourself with supportive people who care about you and are prepared to spur you on to the road of recovery.
-Join a support group to share your experiences with others who are having the same condition as you.
+Join a support group to share your experiences with others who have the same condition as you.
 It can do wonders to your confidence and releases you from the burden of keeping a secret.
+Most importantly, follow up on your treatment to improve your condition.

 If Your Loved One Has A Mental Health Issue…